 The proposed sub-network services are typically not inherently provided by popular onboard bus specifications such as MIL-STD-1553B and ESA OBDH.
-Therefore, the primary concern here is the risk associated with the invention of an entirely new set of services.
-However, this risk can be minimized by keeping the requirements modest, i.e. by providing the minimum capability that is needed by overlying protocols and services.
+Therefore, the primary concern here is the risk associated with the invention of an entirely new set of

 Another risk is the feasibility of implementing the proposed services over a specific, real onboard bus.
 This risk is ameliorated by early simulation and prototyping, particularly on flight representative hardware.
 Finally, the capabilities of real underlying buses are vastly different, particularly in terms of reliable transfer and security, but also in terms of frame size and bandwidth.
-The risk here is that the service is overspecified for some underlying buses, while being underspecified for others.
+The risk here is that the service is over-specified for some underlying buses, while being underspecified for others.
 The risk management strategy in this case is to ensure that the service can be appropriately profiled to suite the given underlying bus while still providing a common service interface to the overlying services and protocols.